Sandy Cheeks: Voice

 Actress Carolyn Lawrence provides the voice of Sandy Cheeks.

 The voice of Sandy Cheeks is provided by Carolyn Lawrence.
 Lawrence got the role of Sandy when she was in Los Angeles at Los Feliz.
 She met Donna Grillo, a casting director, on a sidewalk.
 Lawrence was with a friend who knew Grillo, and she said Lawrence had an interesting voice.
 Grillo brought Lawrence in to audition and she got the part.

 Before a recording, Lawrence prepares when the crew sends a storyboard.
 She explains, "I absolutely love that!
 Not only do I get to read the script, I can actually see what the artists have in mind.
 It is an amazing process and I feel so fortunate to be able to work that way! [...]
 I would prefer to let the script come alive in me before a taping."

 Presley Williams voiced young Sandy in The SpongeBob Movie: Sponge on the Run.

 Reception

 Film critic A. O. Scott of The New York Times said, in his review of The SpongeBob SquarePants Movie, that Sandy is one of his favorite characters on the show, along with Squidward Tentacles and Mrs. Puff.
 He wrote, "I was sorry to see [them] pushed to the margins".

+In a 2019 interview with Salon, Carolyn Lawrence said that parents had told her they appreciated Sandy as a role model for both girls and boys.
+Lawrence credited Stephen Hillenburg with creating a multidimensional female character and said Sandy had not been written in a stereotypically female way.

+Alex Casey of The Spinoff described Sandy as an "unsung hero of the deep" and highlighted the character's role as a scientist, inventor, independent female character, and unusually strong figure in the series.

+Tara McNamara of Common Sense Media called Sandy a rare female depiction in animation, describing her as highly intelligent, athletic, fearless, considerate, caring, and fierce.